Spanish Fairs: How to Celebrate Like Locals

 The locals have a very special pride in their feria and can get very emotional about it!

-See below the difference between the Feria de Malaga and the Feria de Abril in Seville (some of the most famous Spanish fairs)
+See below the difference between the Feria de Malaga and the Feria de Abril in Seville.

-Whereas most Andalusian ferias have the same characteristics in common (flamencao dresses, casetas, horse carriages…), ferias outside Andalusia may vary a lot.
+Whereas most Andalusian ferias have the same characteristics in common (flamenco dresses, casetas, horse carriages), ferias outside Andalusia may vary a lot.

 Also, the music style is quite different from the Andalusian fairs.

-In the north of Spain, Catalonia and Valencian Community ferias are often associated with other local customs: San Fermines in Pamplona, Los Castellers in Catalonia or Fallas in Valencia.
+In the north of Spain, ferias in the Catalonian and Valencian communities are often associated with other local customs: San Fermines in Pamplona, Los Castellers in Catalonia, or Fallas in Valencia.

 feria de malaga

 There’s always been a rivalry between Seville and Malaga.
-Both cities are very different and gorgeous in their own sense.
-I don’t even think that you can compare them.
+Both cities are very different and gorgeous in their own way.
+I don’t think you can compare them.

-When in Seville for example, never compare the Feria de Abril with the Feria de Malaga!
-An old rivalry links both cities that are cocksure to have the best feria in Spain!
+When in Seville, for example, never compare the Feria de Abril with the Feria de Malaga!
+An old rivalry links both cities, which are sure to have the best feria in Spain!

 The Feria de Abril is famous for its restrictive and chic character.
 You only have access to a caseta (stand) with a personal invitation.
 A formal dress code is a must in Seville!